* As an Amazon affiliate, this site earns from qualifying purchases.

 At Table

-In this reflection for Saturday in the Octave of Easter, Sr. Ruth Anne Henderson focuses on how the disciples struggled to believe the news of the Resurrection.
+In this reflection for Saturday in the Octave of Easter, Ruth Anne Henderson focuses on how the disciples struggled to believe the news of the Resurrection.
 Mary Magdalene and others told them that Jesus was alive, but they would not believe it.
 Even when Jesus appeared to the Eleven, he had to correct their lack of faith and stubborn hearts.

-Sr. Ruth Anne points out that this same hesitation to believe still exists in the world today.
+She points out that this same hesitation to believe still exists in the world today.
 Many people quickly accept false stories, but struggle to trust the truth of the Resurrection.
 Yet Jesus does not give up on his followers.
 He joins them at the table and sends them out to share the good news.
 The table, where we gather to eat, becomes the place where faith grows.
 In the Eucharist, our daily need for food is transformed into nourishment for the soul and a sign of Jesus’ lasting presence.

 How Have You Hardened Your Heart?